How Much Does It Cost to Replace Windows?

 The Takeaway

-What does it cost to replace windows?
-It depends on the materials (wood, vinyl, fiberglass), style, size, and labor costs.
+The cost of replacing windows depends on the materials (wood, vinyl, fiberglass), style, size, and labor costs.
+Prices can range from several hundred to several thousand dollars per window.
 Think of new windows as a long-term investment that may provide energy savings, visual appeal, and, potentially, enhanced resale value.
+Typically, people finance them from savings or with a personal loan,

 SoFi Loan Products